SigmaHQ/pySigma/docs/Plugin_System.rst

 Discover Available Plugins
 **************************

-The :class:`sigma.plugins.SigmaPluginDirectory` class is an interface to the Sigma plugin directory.
+The :class:`SigmaPluginDirectory` class is an interface to the Sigma plugin directory.
 The following code instantiates an object of this class with the current content of the plugin directory::